 The quiet yet classically elegant Place Vendome and its iconic bronze column is a must-see when in Paris.
 Nothing is more glamorous nor feels more grandiosely Parisian than to take a stroll around the magical square.
 At year-end, the Place is beautifully lit and decorated.

 We recommend a stroll across the square in the evening, when all the lights shine in unison.
-Also don’t miss the Christmas chalet in front of the Ritz Hotel this year, open from December 7th, 2019 through January 5th, 2020.
+Also don’t miss the Christmas chalet in front of the Ritz Hotel this year, open from early December through early January.

 - Metro: Tuileries, Concorde or Opéra